timescale/docs/tutorials/financial-ingest-real-time/index.md

 This tutorial covers:

-1. [Setting up your dataset][financial-ingest-dataset]: Load data from [Twelve Data][twelve-data] into your TimescaleDB database.
+1. [Setting up your dataset][financial-ingest-dataset]: Load data from [Twelve Data][twelve-data] into your $TIMESCALE_DB database.
 1. [Querying your dataset][financial-ingest-query]: Create candlestick views, query the aggregated data, and visualize the data in Grafana.

-    This tutorial shows you how to ingest real-time time-series data into a Timescale database using a websocket connection.
+    This tutorial shows you how to ingest real-time time-series data into a $COMPANY database using a websocket connection.
 To create candlestick views, query the aggregated data, and visualize the data in Grafana.